Fukaya category of Grassmannians: rectangles: Introduction

-The proof of Theorem 1 combines the fact that the Grassmannian $\Gr(k,n)$ is known to have property $\mathcal{O}$ of Galkin-Golyshev-Iritani \cite{GGI}, together with Sheridan's extension \cite{Sh} of the generation criterion of Abouzaid \cite{Ab}.
-The main contribution is an explicit open embedding of schemes
+The proof of this theorem is based on Sheridan's extension \cite{Sh} of the generation criterion of Abouzaid \cite{Ab}.
+The main contribution is the observation that, under an explicit open embedding of schemes

-that identifies the space of local systems on the Gelfand-Cetlin torus with the rectangular torus chart of the mirror, in such a way that the restriction of $W$ pulls back to the Maslov 2 disk potential of the Gelfand-Cetlin torus.
-One can generate each maximum modulus summand of the Fukaya category with a single nonzero object, and such objects are found by endowing the Gelfand-Cetlin torus with local systems whose holonomies are rotations of the unique critical point of the Landau-Ginzburg superpotential $W$ lying in the \textit{totally positive} part of the Grassmannian.\\\\ The objects of Theorem 1 match the known generators supported on the Clifford torus for $k=1$.
-In contrast with the case of projective spaces, for general Grassmannians there are summands $\Fuk_\lambda(\Gr(k,n))$ with lower $|\lambda|$, and one can still use the embedding $\theta_R$ above to find nonzero objects $T^{k(n-k)}_I$ in some of them, where here $I$ is not a rotation of the special set of roots $I_0$, see Figure \ref{fig:branes}.\\\\ One limitation is that one nonzero object might not be sufficient to generate $\Fuk_\lambda(\Gr(k,n))$ when $|\lambda|$ is not maximum.
+that identifies the space of local systems on the Gelfand-Cetlin torus with the rectangular chart of the mirror, the superpotential $W$ pulls back to the Maslov 2 disk potential of the Gelfand-Cetlin torus.
+One can generate each maximum modulus summand of the Fukaya category with a single nonzero object, and such objects are found by endowing the Gelfand-Cetlin torus with local systems whose holonomies are rotations of the unique critical point of $W$ lying in the \textit{totally positive} part $\vGr(k,n)_{\geq 0}\subset\vGr(k,n)$ of the mirror.
+This is the locus where the classic Pl\"{u}cker coordinates are real and positive, and its properties have been the focus of several works in representation theory, combinatorics, topology and mirror symmetry: see \cite{Lu}, \cite{Po}, \cite{KLS}, \cite{STWZ}, \cite{RW}.

+In contrast with the case of projective spaces, for general Grassmannians there are summands $\Fuk_\lambda(\Gr(k,n))$ with lower $|\lambda|$, and one can still use the embedding $\theta_R$ above to find nonzero objects $T^{k(n-k)}_I$ in some of them, where here $I$ is not a rotation of the special set of roots $I_0$; see Figure \ref{fig:branes}.

+One limitation is that one nonzero object might not be sufficient to generate $\Fuk_\lambda(\Gr(k,n))$ when $|\lambda|$ is not maximum.
 A second limitation is that, depending on the arithmetic of $k$ and $n$, the objects $T^{k(n-k)}_I$ can miss some summands of the Fukaya category.
+The simplest example of this phenomenon is $\Gr(2,4)$, for which the summand $\Fuk_0(\Gr(2,4))$ of the Fukaya category does not contain any of the objects above.
+Nohara-Ueda \cite{NU} showed in this case that the Gelfand-Cetlin system has a monotone Lagrangian fiber whose topology is $S^1\times S^3$, and that it supports generators for the $0$-summand.
+Earlier work of Smith \cite{Sm} also implies that $\Fuk_0(\Gr(2,4))$ is generated by a vanishing cycle in a degeneration of $\Gr(2,4)\subset\mathbb{P}^5$, thought as a quadric hypersurface.

-This depends on the fact that the critical points of $W$ can miss the rectangular torus chart of the mirror, and we will investigate in a separate work how to overcome these limitations by looking at different torus charts.
+From our point of view, the objects $T^{k(n-k)}_I$ don't cover all the summands of the Fukaya category whenever the critical points of $W$ are not all contained in the rectangular torus chart of the mirror.
+In a separate work \cite{Cas} we investigate how different charts of the mirror correspond to other monotone Lagrangian tori in $\Gr(k,n)$.

 Nevertheless Figure \ref{fig:branes} suggests a dichotomy: given a modulus, none or many of the summands of the Fukaya category with that modulus contain objects $T^{k(n-k)}_I$ of the collection.
 We explain this phenomenon in terms of \textit{equivariance} with respect to a suitable group action.